salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # flags.device-id.summary

-ID of the mobile device to display the preview if device type is set to `mobile`.
+ID of the mobile device to display the preview if device type is set to `ios` or `android`.
 The default value is the ID of the first available mobile device.

 # error.no-project